<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=345344538922740&amp;ev=PageView&amp;noscript=1">

 Origins of the term 86

 Another story links “86” to bartenders who cut off unruly patrons by switching them to 86-proof whiskey.
+Various folk etymologies exist, including military slang and stories about the dimensions of a grave.
 Various theories about where the term originated emphasize its significance in the restaurant, bar, and hospitality industries.

 Restaurant management